2:1 Fitness Landscape

 In this system, you end up with a Google News feed that sucks out text from each individual newspaper, then places their own ads on top of a curated feed without paying the creators of the content.

-In this system, you also end up with pizza shops selling 20 dollar coupons for 10 dollars, then splitting 50% of the coupon with the aggregator, effectively selling 20 dollars worth of pizza for 5 dollars.
+In this system, you end up with pizza shops selling 20 dollar coupons for 10 dollars, then splitting 50% of the coupon with the aggregator, effectively selling 20 dollars worth of pizza for 5 dollars.

 There must be a better way.
 Say a hypothetical magic technology that replaces monolithic centralized value suckers with a transparent and nearly free way of transacting value between any two peers.
+Since the days of the earliest empires from Mongol hoards to the Greeks and Romans, aggregating toll fees at the top of a hierarchy seems to be baked into human nature.
+We’ll see if the shift to DLT once and for all breaks this pattern of human misery, or accentuates it with the continued hyper concentrated ownership among early adopters.

 Crypto Bourgeois returning the Means of Production